MalenQuilla/notes-manager-nodejs/README.md

 Made with nodejs, expressjs, typescript

-just open the terminal and ./appctl.sh help
+just open the terminal and "./appctl.sh build" the "start"